lmc2179/lmc2179.github.io/drafts/multiplicative.md

 ![Original data](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/multiplicative/5.png)

-So far, so good.
-But really we're more interested in the prediction error of the two models
+So far, so good - the transformed model residuals do look more normal. ([This](https://stats.stackexchange.com/questions/101274/how-to-interpret-a-qq-plot) and [this](https://xiongge.shinyapps.io/QQplots/) are useful for building intuition about how to interpret QQ plots).
+But really we're more interested in the prediction error of the two models.
+Let's plot the relative error (residual size as a proportion of the observation) for each monthly observation.

 ```python
 ols_relative_error = np.abs((additive_fit.fittedvalues - df['Passengers'])/df['Passengers'])